lyl156/product-system/README.md

 ## Scalability
 - server load balance
 ## Security
+- XSS
-- Prevent XSS with Filter
+ Prevent XSS with filter and HttpServletRequestWrapper
 ## Package
 This web app is based on :
 - Maven